AdobeDocs/substance-3d.en/help/substance-3d-general/openpbr/openpbr-faq.md

 +++How does OpenPBR relate to MaterialX and MDL — and what is the difference between them?

 They operate at different levels.
 OpenPBR is a material model — it defines how a material responds to light and what parameters it exposes.
 MaterialX is a file format and framework for storing and exchanging those material descriptions in a renderer-agnostic way; OpenPBR's reference implementation lives within MaterialX.
-MDL (Material Definition Language), developed by NVIDIA, serves a broadly similar purpose to MaterialX — a language for defining and exchanging materials across tools — but is a distinct standard with different technical approaches and industry adoption.

-A useful analogy: if OpenPBR is a recipe, MaterialX and MDL are two different kitchens in which you can prepare it.
+MDL (Material Definition Language), developed by NVIDIA, serves a broadly similar purpose to MaterialX — a language for defining and exchanging materials across tools — but is a distinct standard with different technical approaches and industry adoption.</br>A useful analogy: if OpenPBR is a recipe, MaterialX and MDL are two different kitchens in which you can prepare it.
 OpenPBR does not require MaterialX specifically, but MaterialX is its primary reference implementation and the most widely adopted interchange path in current pipelines.

 +++